Dying Wish: Publication history

 Images containing the major story reveals of The Amazing Spider-Man #698 and #700 were leaked before their commercial release.
 The controversial ending of The Amazing Spider-Man #700 was leaked on December 14, 2012, twelve days before the issue's December 26 release date and four days before retailers were to receive the issue.
 Slott responded to the leak by asking readers to wait for the full comic and experience the ending in context.
 When writing #698, Slott struggled with writing the dialogue for Doctor Octopus in Peter Parker's body, wanting to convey a subtle difference "weird enough that you kind of go, 'Man, they're not getting Peter's voice right this issue'", without giving away the reveal that the two had switched bodies.

 Synopsis

 Lead-up

 In The Amazing Spider-Man #600 (July 2009), Doctor Octopus is revealed to be dying from the injuries he has sustained from a career of fighting superheroes, particularly Spider-Man.
 This sets in motion a series of plans first aimed at saving his life (in the 2010 storyline "Origin of the Species") and later at wiping out over seven billion people so that he will be remembered for his infamy (in the 2012 storyline "Ends of the Earth").
-Octopus is foiled in his attempts and following "Ends of the Earth", he is incarcerated in the Raft and left waiting death in a life-support machine.
+Octopus is foiled in his attempts and following "Ends of the Earth", he is incarcerated in the Raft and left awaiting death in a life-support machine.